-Our Death Valley Winter astrophotography workshop will focus specifically on shooting nightscapes and the Milky Way over the most photogenic areas of this unique and diverse national park.
+Our Death Valley advanced astrophotography workshop will focus on shooting nightscapes and the Winter Milky Way over the most photogenic areas of this unique national park.
 You’ll see everything from salt flats and mud cracks to sand dunes, all with impressive, rugged mountains in the background.
 Death Valley is the largest Dark Sky National Park in the country, so we will experience the perfect conditions to capture dark, starry skies.

-I will personally help you capture the best possible images during this workshop.
-I will show you the best techniques to shoot the Milky Way with a star-tracker, including models like the Benro Polaris.
-We will teach you how to capture complex multirow tracked panoramas, and the best tips to make the most of your Astro modified camera.
+We will personally help you capture the best possible images during this workshop.
+We will show you the best techniques to shoot the Milky Way with a star-tracker, including models like the Benro Polaris.
+We will teach you how to capture complex multirow tracked panoramas, and the best tips to make the most of your Astro modified camera including Hydrogen alpha imaging.

-We will also do some intense advanced post-processing sessions, where we will use top-notch techniques to bring your night images to life.
+We will also run daily advanced post-processing sessions, where we will use top-notch techniques to bring your night images to life.

 The group is limited to 10 advanced astrophotographers so we can have productive sessions and you can get the best hands-on experience.